Superman and Lois Lane: 2011–present

 In 2011, DC Comics rebooted its continuity with the New 52 relaunch.
 In the relaunch, Lois views Clark as a friend and respects him as a journalist, but regards him as a loner who has difficulty letting people get close to him and displays no existing knowledge of his dual identity.
-Superman Unchained, a nine-issue series by Scott Snyder and Jim Lee explores Clark's connection with Lois in the New 52.
+Superman Unchained, a nine-issue series by Scott Snyder and Jim Lee, explores Clark's connection with Lois in the New 52.

 Released in April 2015, the miniseries Convergence features a post-Crisis version of a married Superman and Lois Lane.
 The couple is expecting the impending birth of their child, and Superman has to protect the city after it was taken out of time by a powerful alternate version of Brainiac.
 Convergence shows the birth of their son, Jon Kent, Clark and Lois' biological child in DC Comics canon.

 Following Convergence, DC announced a spin-off comic book series Superman: Lois and Clark.
-The eight-issue series debuting in October 2015 by Dan Jurgens and Lee Weeks is set several years after the Convergence event.
-The series focuses on Clark and Lois' relationship and their son Jon, living in the New 52 universe.
-Clark and Lois operating undercover- Superman discreetly helping out in a black variant of his suit and Lois writing exposes under the name 'Author X'.
+The eight-issue series debuting in October 2015 by Dan Jurgens and Lee Weeks is set several years after Convergence.
+The series focuses on Clark and Lois' relationship and their son Jon, living in the New 52 universe, with Clark and Lois operating undercover, Superman discreetly helping out in a black variant of his suit, and Lois writing exposés under the name 'Author X'.

 In June 2016, DC relaunched its entire line of comic book titles with DC Rebirth.
-DC re-established Lois and Clark's relationship and marriage in DC continuity, along with their son Jonathan, who eventually becomes the newest Superboy in DC Comics.
+DC re-established Lois and Clark's relationship and marriage in DC continuity, along with their son, Jonathan, who eventually became the newest Superboy in DC Comics.